MicrosoftDocs/power-platform/power-platform/admin/wp-security-cds.md

 ### Managing Security Across Multiple Environments

-Security roles and Field Security Profiles can be packaged up and moved from one environment to the next using CDS solutions.
-Business Units and Teams must be created and managed in each CDS environment along with the assignment of users to the necessary security components.
+Security roles and Field Security Profiles can be packaged up and moved from one environment to the next using CDS for Apps solutions.
+Business Units and Teams must be created and managed in each CDS for Apps environment along with the assignment of users to the necessary security components.

 ### Configuring Users Environment Security